 THC is the most famous cannabinoid, with CBD trailing close behind.
 Why is CBD so popular?
 It's known to offer a number of wellness benefits and, unlike THC, it isn't intoxicating.

-So What Exactly Is a CBD Patch?
+What Exactly Is a CBD Patch?

 How Does a CBD Patch Work?

 The epidermis is the outermost layer of the skin.
-It contains a protective barrier known as the stratum corneum that shields foreign substances from entering the body.
+It contains the protective barrier known as the stratum corneum that shields foreign substances from entering the body.
 A CBD patch adheres to the epidermis.

-Once the CBD has been absorbed into the bloodstream through these various skin layers, the blood carries the cannabinoid through the circulatory system and throughout the body.
+Once the CBD has been absorbed into the bloodstream through these various skin layers, the blood carries the cannabinoid through the circulatory system and the body.

 5 Benefits of a CBD Patch

 Now that you have a better understanding of exactly what a CBD patch is and how it works, it's time to explore some of the common benefits associated with them.

 A CBD patch could be one of the easiest ways to intake CBD.
 Simply stick it on your skin and let it do its thing.
 What's even better is that all you need to do is take it off when you want to and it will stop delivering CBD to the system.

 2. It's Discreet